Aizhan007/Technical-Writing/README.md

   7. Enter the code from the SMS.

 ### Limitations:
-* Minimum amount of money you can transfer is 1500 tenge, maximum is 2 million tenge.
+* Minimum amount of money you can transfer is 1500 tenge, maximum is 2 million tenge.,